 Mesothelioma cancer cells often have a protein called PD-L1.
 The immune system’s T cells have a protein called PD-1.
 When these two proteins connect, the T cells are subdued from attacking the cancer cells.

 Keytruda is a PD-L1/PD-1 checkpoint inhibitor.
 It breaks apart the two proteins and prevents them from linking.
-Keytruda is already approved by the U.S. Food and Drug Administration (FDA) to treat very specific cases of pleural mesothelioma.
-This latest clinical trial may expand the approval to make Keytruda available for more patients with this cancer.
+Keytruda was approved in September 2024 by the U.S. Food and Drug Administration (FDA) to treat people with unresectable, malignant pleural mesothelioma.

 There are other immune checkpoint inhibitors for pleural mesothelioma.
 Opdivo, the brand name for nivolumab, is another PD-L1 checkpoint inhibitor.
 Yervoy, the brand name for ipilimumab, is a CTLA-4 checkpoint inhibitor.
 Opdivo and Yervoy are approved by the FDA to treat unresectable pleural mesothelioma.